k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Upgrade/Fabric_Space_Upgrade.md

    kubectl logs statefulset/fabric-statefulset -n space-k2view
    ```

-3. **Inspect Events:** Use Kubernetes events to identify potential issues with pods, deployments, or other resources:
+2. **Inspect Events:** Use Kubernetes events to identify potential issues with pods, deployments, or other resources:

    ```bash
    kubectl get events -n space-k2view --sort-by=.metadata.creationTimestamp
    ```

-4. **Resource Status:** Validate the status of related resources such as services, config maps, and persistent volume claims, ensuring they are functioning correctly:
+3. **Resource Status:** Validate the status of related resources such as services, config maps, and persistent volume claims, ensuring they are functioning correctly:

    ```bash
    kubectl get svc,configmap,pvc -n space-k2view
    ```

-5. **Network Connectivity:** Ensure that there are no network issues or blocked connections affecting Fabric's ability to operate correctly.
+4. **Network Connectivity:** Ensure that there are no network issues or blocked connections affecting Fabric's ability to operate correctly.
 This can include checking network policies, service endpoints, and DNS resolutions within the cluster.

-6. **Check Pod Health:** Use the `describe` command to get detailed information about pod failures or restarts:
+5. **Check Pod Health:** Use the `describe` command to get detailed information about pod failures or restarts:

    ```bash
    kubectl describe pod <pod-name> -n space-k2view
    ```

-7. **Resource Limits and Requests:** Review the resource limits and requests for Fabric pods to ensure they are not being throttled or evicted due to insufficient resources.
+6. **Resource Limits and Requests:** Review the resource limits and requests for Fabric pods to ensure they are not being throttled or evicted due to insufficient resources.

-8. **Cluster Health:** Ensure the overall health of the Kubernetes cluster is good, and there are no node issues, resource shortages, or other factors that could affect the deployment.
+7. **Cluster Health:** Ensure the overall health of the Kubernetes cluster is good, and there are no node issues, resource shortages, or other factors that could affect the deployment.

-9. **Contact Support:** If issues persist, please contact support with the relevant logs, steps taken, and any specific errors encountered.
+8. **Contact Support:** If issues persist, please contact the K2view Support team with the relevant logs, steps taken, and any specific errors encountered.

 ### Appendix: ClusterRole and ClusterRoleBinding Configuration